i6or/WMM-volunteer/replit.md

-# VolunteerConnect
+# VolunteerConnect - Women's Money Matters

 ## Overview

-VolunteerConnect is a comprehensive volunteer management platform built with a modern full-stack architecture.
-The application facilitates volunteer registration, opportunity discovery, and administrative management for nonprofit organizations.
+VolunteerConnect has been customized for Women's Money Matters, a nonprofit organization focused on financial empowerment for women and girls living on low incomes.
+The application facilitates volunteer registration and opportunity discovery specifically for their Financial Futures and Life Launch Collective programs.
 It features a React-based frontend with TypeScript, an Express.js backend, and includes integration capabilities with Salesforce for CRM functionality.

+## Organization Details

+**Client**: Women's Money Matters (womensmoneymatters.org) **Mission**: Building financial wellness, confidence, and security for women and girls living on low incomes **Programs**:
+- Financial Futures: 8-week program for ages 22+
+- Life Launch Collective: 12-week program for ages 16-22

+**Volunteer Roles**:
+- Financial Coaches: Provide 1-to-1 mentoring and support
+- Workshop Presenters: Lead financial literacy workshops
+- Program Support: Administrative and event assistance

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Color scheme: Purple/magenta branding to match organization identity.

 ## System Architecture